What to Do When You Don’t Want to Be Touched

 How Your Relationship is Impacted

+This can be a heartbreaking thought for the partner who wants more physical contact.
 This ‘shut down’ dynamic often leaves both partners confused about what is happening as this isn’t necessarily a conscious or straightforward process.
 One partner feels they have shut down and the other feels rejected and lost.
 After this cycle repeats a few times, both partners’ sexual safety is damaged.
 This leads to a place where neither of them wants to or are able to talk about it, which quite literally ends up in an emotional and physical stand still.

 How Can Couples Restore a Desire to Be Touched?